prodicus/thanos/README.md

 ## thanos

+**If you are reading this.
+This refers to the older intial design of the tool, left for reference**

 Yeah, so we are making a password checking tool which will tell you everything(well almost everything!) about your password.